The State of Strategic Finance 2025

 • Requirements – we provide guidance on the key requirements you should be considering for your new budgeting and planning solution utilizing our latest BPM Pulse research

-• Core vendors – we provide a brief snapshot for a list of established vendors that have received top ratings specifically for their budgeting and planning functionality
+• Core vendors – we provide a snapshot for a list of established vendors that have received top ratings specifically for their budgeting and planning functionality

 • Core vendors rating comparison chart – we provide a chart comparing customer satisfaction ratings for seven key attributes from the latest BPM Pulse customer satisfaction ratings